How Google Fought With Bad Ads, Sites And Scammers in 2016

 To fight cloakers, we take down the scammers themselves, and prevent them from advertising with us again.
 In 2016, we suspended more than 1,300 accounts for tabloid cloaking.
 Unfortunately, this type of bad ad is gaining in popularity because people are clicking on them.
 And a handful of scammers can pump out a lot of bad ads: During a single sweep for tabloid cloaking in December 2016, we took down 22 cloakers that were responsible for ads seen more than 20 million times by people online in a single week.
 We suspended around 6,000 sites and 6,000 accounts for attempting to advertise counterfeit goods, like imitation designer watches.

 When we find ads that violate our policies, we block the ad or the advertiser, depending on the violation.
 But sometimes we also need to suspend the website promoted in the ad (the site people see after they click on it).
 So, for example, while we disabled more than 5 million payday loan ads last year, we also took action on 8,000 sites promoting payday loans.

-Here are some examples of common policy violations we saw among bad sites in 2016:
+Here are some examples of common policy violations that Google Fought in 2016: